pingcap/docs-cn/v2.1/reference/mysql-compatibility.md

 1. The client issues the `insert into t values (1, 1)` statement to Instance B which sets the `id` to 1 and the statement is executed successfully.
 2. The client issues the `insert into t (c) (1)` statement to Instance A. This statement does not specify the value of `id`, so Instance A allocates the value.
 Currently, Instances A caches the auto-increment ID of [1, 30000], so it allocates the `id` value to 1 and adds 1 to the local counter.
 However, at this time the data with the `id` of 1 already exists in the cluster, therefore it reports `Duplicated Error`.

-Also, starting from TiDB 2.1.18, TiDB supports using the system variable `tidb_allow_remove_auto_inc` to control whether the `auto_increment` property of a column is allowed to be removed by executing  `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE` statements.
+Also, starting from TiDB 2.1.18, TiDB supports using the system variable `tidb_allow_remove_auto_inc` to control whether the `AUTO_INCREMENT` property of a column is allowed to be removed by executing  `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE` statements.
 It is not allowed by default.

 ### Performance schema